yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formulas.md

 - [Microsfot Excel Quiz: Fomulas](../quizzes/excel-formulas-quiz.md)

-> What is a formula?
+> What is a formula in Excel?

 1. [x] A rule that tells Excel how to calculate something
 2. [ ] A cell in a spreadsheet